mads-hartmann/mads-hartmann.com/sites/blog.mads-hartmann.com/src/_drafts/multicore-ocaml.md

 For CPU-bound parallelism, multiple processes was the only option

+### How does Lwt and Async achieve this?

+TODO

+### What's the main differences between Lwt and Async?

+TODO

-## What new primitives, if any, were introduced to OCaml to support multi-core support
+## What new primitives, if any, were introduced to OCaml to support multicore support

 Two main additions: